Translating for a French Canadian Audience

 But to understand the reason why Canadian French differs from European French, one must know a little bit of history.
 French colonies in Canada were first established by pioneers who brought with them Classical French.
 Later, as the British colonized part of Canada, they brought English into the areas they conquered.
 With strong influence from the British and the neighboring United States, over time Québec French adopted a large number of English words, especially informal spoken Québec French.
 One interesting example of this is the bilingual greeting: “Bonjour-Hi.”

 Moreover, as interactions between English and French speakers in Canada increased over time, English began to greatly influence the French variation spoken in Québec, compare to the Standard European French which was developed with European influences.
 As a result, informal Québec French uses idioms, words, cultural references, and expressions that are unfamiliar to those who speak Standard European French.
-Of course the two varieties are most notably different in their spoken forms, i.e. intonation, pronunciation and vocabulary, an important factor when choosing an interpreter.
+Of course the two varieties are most notably different in their spoken forms, i.e. intonation, pronunciation and vocabulary, an important factor when choosing an interpeter.

-Although the two are mutually intelligible, and most educated Québécois are familiar with Standard European French, it is important to remember that localization plays a big role in translating for each target audience.
+Although the two are mutually intelligible, and most educated Québécois are familiar with Standard European French, it is important to remember that localization plays a big role in translation for each target audience.
 Thus, grammatical differences must also be taken into account.
 For example, the informal form of spoken Québec French makes less use of specifiers, such as relative clauses where “que” is used as a relative pronoun in many cases.
 For instance, a Québécois might say “J’ai trouvé le document que j’ai besoin,” whereas a European French speaker would form the sentence as “J’ai trouvé le document dont j’ai besoin”, meaning “I found the document I need.”
 In fact some specifiers, like prepositions, are taken out altogether in Québec French.
 Another example is that subject and object pronouns are often not the same – for example the pronoun we is “on” in Québec French rather than the European French “nous.”

 Below are some common phrases for comparison: